pavelsolis/Replication-Folder/README.md

 ```
 - Always run tests and review changes *before* committing.
 When working with code, this means to commit working versions of it.

-When you want to commit all the files in the staging area (e.g. a whole project), you can combine the add and commit steps in one step. above with one line as follows:
+When you want to commit all the files in the staging area (e.g. a whole project), you can combine the add and commit steps in one step as follows:
 ```bash
 $ git commit -a -m "Message"
 # OR